ai-bearing/ai-bearing1.github.io/docs/blog.md

 ### 17 December, 2022
 Yoo I got an A in physics.
 And that's the last time I will take a physics class too.
 I don't have any ill will towards physics majors, but it's really just that I don't enjoy the subject.

+I also have to start writing REU essays, my adjustment period from getting back home should mostly be over by tomorrow.
+I think the plan is to apply to the following, with preference in rough order of the following:

+- Baruch (Discrete Math REU)
+- Northwestern (Dynamics)
+- Oregon State (Number Theory)
+- University of Virginia (Topology)
+- Williams College (Commutative Algebra)
+- University of Michigan (Topic TBD)
+- University of Minnesota (Algebra, Combinatorics, and Representation Theory)

+There are certainly others that I want to apply to, especially considering that the chance that I'll get into one of these is probably small, but I really want to get into Baruch or Northwestern, considering they're in the largest and third largest metro areas in the country respectively.

 ---

 ### 16 December, 2022